 Management of a COI situation will vary depending on the percieved level of risk to the U-M employee, U-M research, and/or University.

 Professor Jane B holds equity in a company.
-The company has a sponsored (e.g., NIH or SBIR/STTR) award and wishes to subcontract a portion to U-M under her direction.
-U-M will provide support for a GSRA, whom Professor B supervises, to work on the project.
-Professor B reported her outside interest in the external entity in M-Inform.
+The company has a sponsored award and wishes to subcontract a portion to U-M under her direction.
+U-M will provide support for a graduate student research assistant (GSRA), whom Professor B supervises, to work on the project.
+Professor B reported her equity in the external entity as an outside activity in M-Inform.

 Level of risk: Significant COI.
 Due to Professor B's ownership in the company, combined with her role as Principle Investigator (PI) on the subcontract to U-M, and her oversight of a student participating on the project, the potential for undue influence is high.

 - Change the PI on the subcontract to minimize the conflict and report the stuatory conflict to the U-M Board of Regents (per the State of Michigan COI Statute).
 Appointing a different U-M faculty member, with no connection to the company, as the PI to provide oversight of the research without conflict of interest.

 - Protect the student by appointing another faculty member, with no connection to the company, to supervise the student's research (e.g., serve as thesis advisor) or act as an ombudsperson.